 Death benefits and the right to make significant health decisions are not available to either of the individuals after a marriage is declared.
 Being named a beneficiary of a retirement plan or life insurance policy also has the potential of being compromised by the declaration that a marriage is void.
 One of the most important elements of responding to having a marriage declared void is determining if a spouse has the ability to receive compensation for damages due to the marriage.
 If a spouse legitimately believes that a marriage existed, this spouse is called a putative spouse and can recover a portion of what would considered community property had the marriage been valid.
 Putative spouses are not able to receive compensation for community property once realizing that a spouse was previously married, which means that a putative spouse must initiate a legal action in family court prior to realizing the existence of the prior marriage.

-Contact An Experienced Houston Divorce Attorney
+Contact An Experienced Houston Divorce Lawyer

 Individuals should note that if it is later discovered that a spouse has previously been married, the spouse need not take any type of legal action in response to the relationship.
 The marriage is automatically considered in a legal sense to have never existed.
 Individuals, however, may seek to declaration that a marriage is void in accordance with law to protect an individual’s property and prevent any potential future obstacles from arising.
-If you have any questions about the effects of bigamy on a marriage, the assistance of an experienced divorce attorney is essential.
-Contact a lawyer at Conner & Lindamood, P.C. in Houston today.
+If you have any questions about the effects of bigamy on a marriage, the assistance of an experienced divorce lawyer is essential.
+Contact a lawyer at Lindamood & Robinson, P.C. in Houston today.